vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

 ---
 layout: post
-title:  "Getting Started with Gemini CLI"
+title:  "Gemini CLI Notes"
 date:   2025-07-22 16:47:00
-permalink: getting-started-with-gemini-cli-on-a-mac
+permalink: gemini-cli-notes
-categories: ai agents llms productiviy devtools osx gemini google
+categories: ai agents llms productiviy devtools osx gemini gemini-cli google
 ---

-## Why this post
+## Why this post?
-The Gemini CLI [launch post](https://blog.google/technology/developers/introducing-gemini-cli-open-source-ai-agent/) does a good job of summarizing the tool's capabiliies and the [GitHub repo README.md](https://github.com/google-gemini/gemini-cli/) should help you get up and running quickly.
-However, the [full docs](https://github.com/google-gemini/gemini-cli/blob/main/docs/index.md) cover a lot of ground and I thought others might also find the notes I took to help me navigate them useful.
+The Gemini CLI [launch post](https://blog.google/technology/developers/introducing-gemini-cli-open-source-ai-agent/) already does a good job of summarizing the tool's capabiliies and the [GitHub repo README.md](https://github.com/google-gemini/gemini-cli/) should help you get up and running quickly.

+However, the [full documentation](https://github.com/google-gemini/gemini-cli/blob/main/docs/index.md) covers a lot of ground and I thought others might find the notes I took to help me navigate it useful.
 While there is a bit of a Mac focus, most of this should hopefully apply on other platforms as well.

 ## TL;DR
 - Most settings are controlled via `~/.gemini/settings.json`.
 Project-specific `.gemini/settings.json` settings will be merged with the ones in `~/.gemini/settings.json`, so that you need only specify the ones you want to override.